kongwua/Plant-dataset/README.md

     The dataset is restricted to academic purposes only.

 ## Citation
-#### If you find this work or code useful for your research, please cite this, Thank you!🤗
+#### If you find this work or code useful for your research, please cite those, Thank you!🤗
 ~~~
 @ARTICLE{10287390,
   author={Lu, Dunlu and Ye, Jianxiong and Wang, Yangxu and Yu, Zhenghong},